voidify3/TradingApp/Documentation/DetailedDesignDoc.md

             * For readability, my program saves its properties in `buyID`, `buyPrice`, `buyQty`, `buyUnit`
             * Check if the order's ID is referenced in `ignoredBuys`.
 If so, move on to the next one
             * If `buyPrice >= sellPrice && buyQty <= sellQty`:
                 * The transaction can be resolved!
-This involves two variable mutations and 4-5 SQL queries.
-                  These SQL queries are executed directly via prepared statements
                 * Reduce `sellQty` by `buyQty`
                 * Add `buyID` to `ignoredBuys`
-                * Execute an UPDATE on buyorder: set the price, dateResolved and boughtFrom columns of buyorder `buyID` to `sellPrice`, `now`, and `sellID` (the price is changed because buy orders are used to represent transactions, so resolved buy orders should store the price at which the sale actually happened)
+                * Update the buyorder record via the updatable resultset: set the price, dateResolved and boughtFrom columns to `sellPrice`, `now`, and `sellID` (the price is changed because buy orders are used to represent transactions, so resolved buy orders should store the price at which the sale actually happened)
-                * Execute an UPDATE on sellorder: set the quantity column of sellorder `sellID` to the new value of `sellQty`, and if `sellQty` now equals zero, set dateResolved to `now` (if not, leave it null)
+                * Update the sellorder record via the updatable resultset: set the quantity column to the new value of `sellQty`, and if `sellQty` now equals zero, set dateResolved to `now` (if not, leave it null)
                 * Execute an UPDATE on orgunit: increase the credits of `sellUnit` by `sellPrice * buyQty`
-                * If the prices were different, execute another UPDATE on orgunit: increase the credits of `buyUnit` by `(buyPrice-sellPrice)*buyQty` to refund the difference from the deduction upon order placement
+                * If the prices were different, execute another UPDATE on orgunit: increase the credits of `buyUnit` by `(buyPrice-sellPrice)*buyQty`
-                * Execute an INSERT ON DUPLICATE KEY UPDATE on Inventories: attempt to insert an inventory record for `buyUnit` and `asset` with quantity `buyQty`; if a record for this unit-asset combo already exists, SQL will instead increase the quantity by `buyQty`
+                * Execute a special INSERT ON DUPLICATE KEY UPDATE on Inventories: attempt to insert an inventory record for `buyUnit` and `asset` with quantity `buyQty`; if a record for this unit-asset combo already exists, instead increase the current value by `buyQty`
                 * Commit the database connection now that all the queries have executed successfully; there is a try/catch around this whole thing that does a rollback if a SQLException occurs
                 * Update tracking variables

-Non-private methods:

 ###Database
 For this assignment a MariaDB database will be used to store six tables of data: